 The art of selling and your individual “net worth” to a business used to be solely focused on how good you were at building relationships that converted into building trust with your customers, which in-turn created closed-won revenue.

 Though this is still extremely important, my guest on this podcast episode says, “you can’t have relationship-building be your seller’s home run swing.”

 This podcast is brought to you by Postal.io.
 A Sales and marketing engagement platform that generates leads increases sales and improves customer retention.
 Request a demo to learn how to integrate direct mail and gift into your existing strategy by visiting Postal.io.

 Is Relationship Selling Dead?

 The market demands a new breed of salesperson, a Modern Seller.
 Someone who is not just a relationship builder and sales closer, the market has molded the ideal seller to be a data manipulator and analyst.
-Capable of building strong relationships virtually, agile enough to leverage data to help determine key actions, and can quickly identify the purchasing stage a prospect is at, all the while he/she can come up with concepts that can help their buyers’ business.
+He needs to be capable of building strong relationships virtually, agile enough to leverage data to help determine key actions following the sales plan, and can quickly identify the purchasing stage a prospect is at, all the while he/she can come up with concepts that can help their buyers’ business.

 Our guest in this episode of The Modern Selling Podcast is Marcus Jewell, Juniper Networks CSO and E.V.P., and race car driving aficionado.
 Marcus brings more than three decades of experience working for organizations such as Xerox prior to being at the helm of Juniper as their Chief Sales Officer and EVP.